Kyriosity/read-write/README+/software/design/drive/README.md

 # Software creation &mdash; Drives

 What guides programming minds (and how) is a separate IT discipline. _Test-Driven Development_, _Domain-Driven Design_, and _Event-Driven Architecture_ are only a few household names for approaches.
-Functional programming is also a kind of drive.
+Functional programming is also a driven approach.

 <details><summary><ins>&nbsp;<b>Adding more subjects and trying to combine them will roughly scheme a grotesque gearbox:</b>&nbsp;</ins></summary>
 &nbsp;